-The word ‘wayfarers’ (or ‘travellers’) is literally written as ‘sons of the road’ in the original arabic (‘ibni sabil’ or ابن السبيل).
+The word ‘wayfarers’ (or ‘travellers’) is literally written as ‘sons of the road’ in the original Arabic (‘ibni sabil’ or ابن السبيل).
 Why?
-Because interpreters and translators have understood that the phrase does not literally referring to ‘sons’ of the road, but that it is an expression to denote a travellers – those who are strongly connected to and dependent on the road.
+Because interpreters and translators have understood that the phrase does not literally refer to ‘sons’ of the road, but that it is an expression to denote travellers – those who are strongly connected to and dependent on the road.

 What ‘Son of God’ does not mean